Mental Health Facilities Greenville, GA

 Pathways Center Meriwether Mh/ad

 Pathways Center Meriwether Mh/ad is a mental health treatment center in Greenville, GA, located at 756 Woodbury Highway, 30222 zip code area.
-Pathways Center Meriwether Mh/ad provides hospital inpatient treatment, outpatient treatment and telemedicine/telehealth.
-Pathways Center Meriwether Mh/ad offers psychotropic medication, group therapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
+Pathways Center Meriwether Mh/ad provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Pathways Center Meriwether Mh/ad offers group therapy, couples/family therapy and behavior modification to seniors 65 or older, children / adolescents and adults.
 Pathways Center Meriwether Mh/ad also supports transitional age young adults and children/adolescents with serious emotional disturbance.
-Additional services at Pathways Center Meriwether Mh/ad consist of assertive community treatment, supported housing and suicide prevention services.
+Additional services at Pathways Center Meriwether Mh/ad consist of case management, court-ordered outpatient treatment and family psychoeducation.

 New Horizons Community Service Board Harmon Center - 2.0 miles from Greenville, GA

 New Horizons Community Service Board Harmon Center is a mental health clinic in Talbotton, Georgia, located at 159 Park Street, 31827.
 New Horizons Community Service Board Harmon Center offers outpatient treatment.
-New Horizons Community Service Board Harmon Center provides psychotropic medication to adults, seniors 65 or older and young adults.
-Some other services provided by New Horizons Community Service Board Harmon Center include intensive case management, supported housing and case management.
+New Horizons Community Service Board Harmon Center provides psychotropic medication to young adults, children / adolescents and adults.
+Some other services provided by New Horizons Community Service Board Harmon Center include case management, intensive case management and supported housing.

 Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center - 17.8 miles from Greenville, GA

 Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center is a mental health facility in Lagrange, GA, located at 701 Lincoln Street, in the 30240 zip code.
 Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center provides outpatient treatment.
-Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center provides integrated dual diagnosis disorder treatment, couples/family therapy and psychotropic medication to young adults and children / adolescents.
-Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center also supports people with PTSD, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Some other services available at Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center include court-ordered outpatient treatment, therapeutic foster care and family psychoeducation.
+Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center provides behavior modification, group therapy and psychotropic medication to young adults and children / adolescents.
+Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center also supports people with PTSD, LGBT and transitional age young adults.
+Some other services available at Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center include court-ordered outpatient treatment, therapeutic foster care and suicide prevention services.

 Pathways Center Troup County Mh/ad - 19.0 miles from Greenville, GA

 Pathways Center Troup County Mh/ad is one of mental health facilities in Lagrange, Georgia, located at 122 Gordon Commercial Drive, Suite D, 30240 zip code.
 Pathways Center Troup County Mh/ad provides outpatient treatment and telemedicine/telehealth.
-Pathways Center Troup County Mh/ad provides integrated dual diagnosis disorder treatment, group therapy and psychotropic medication to adults, children / adolescents and young adults.
+Pathways Center Troup County Mh/ad provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
 Pathways Center Troup County Mh/ad also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services provided at Pathways Center Troup County Mh/ad include court-ordered outpatient treatment, supported employment and psychosocial rehabilitation services.
+Additional services provided at Pathways Center Troup County Mh/ad include illness management and recovery, suicide prevention services and supported employment.

 New Horizons Community Service Board Harris County Mh/sa Services - 20.5 miles from Greenville, GA

 New Horizons Community Service Board Harris County Mh/sa Services is a mental health clinic in Hamilton, GA, located at 9989 Ga Highway 116, 31811 zip code area.
 New Horizons Community Service Board Harris County Mh/sa Services provides outpatient treatment.
-New Horizons Community Service Board Harris County Mh/sa Services offers psychotropic medication to young adults, adults and children / adolescents.
-Additional services offered at New Horizons Community Service Board Harris County Mh/sa Services include housing services, case management and intensive case management.
+New Horizons Community Service Board Harris County Mh/sa Services offers psychotropic medication to young adults, seniors 65 or older and children / adolescents.
+Additional services offered at New Horizons Community Service Board Harris County Mh/sa Services include housing services, intensive case management and supported housing.

 Pathways Center Coweta County Mh/ad - 24.3 miles from Greenville, GA

 Pathways Center Coweta County Mh/ad is a mental health treatment clinic in Newnan, Georgia, located at 59 Hospital Road, in the 30263 zip code.
 Pathways Center Coweta County Mh/ad provides outpatient treatment and telemedicine/telehealth.
-Pathways Center Coweta County Mh/ad provides cognitive behavioral therapy, group therapy and trauma therapy to seniors 65 or older, children / adolescents and adults.
-Pathways Center Coweta County Mh/ad also supports people with serious mental illness, people requiring dual diagnosis treatment and transitional age young adults.
-Additional services provided by Pathways Center Coweta County Mh/ad consist of illness management and recovery, suicide prevention services and assertive community treatment.
+Pathways Center Coweta County Mh/ad provides psychotropic medication, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, children / adolescents and young adults.
+Pathways Center Coweta County Mh/ad also supports people with serious mental illness, children/adolescents with serious emotional disturbance and transitional age young adults.
+Additional services provided by Pathways Center Coweta County Mh/ad consist of illness management and recovery, suicide prevention services and mentoring/peer support/consumer-run services.

 Willow Oak Community Behavioral Health Center - 24.5 miles from Greenville, GA

 Willow Oak Community Behavioral Health Center is a mental health facility in Newnan, GA, located at 37 Calumet Parkway, Building J, Suites 101-102, 30263 zip code area.
 Willow Oak Community Behavioral Health Center provides telemedicine/telehealth and outpatient treatment.
-Willow Oak Community Behavioral Health Center provides behavior modification, couples/family therapy and activity therapy to seniors 65 or older, adults and young adults.
-Willow Oak Community Behavioral Health Center also supports active duty military, LGBT and people with PTSD.
-Additional services offered by Willow Oak Community Behavioral Health Center consist of psychosocial rehabilitation services, suicide prevention services and vocational rehabilitation services.
+Willow Oak Community Behavioral Health Center provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and behavior modification to children / adolescents, young adults and seniors 65 or older.
+Willow Oak Community Behavioral Health Center also supports patients with eating disorders, LGBT and people with PTSD.
+Additional services offered by Willow Oak Community Behavioral Health Center consist of chronic disease/illness management, family psychoeducation and mentoring/peer support/consumer-run services.

 Mcintosh Trail Csb Upson County Counseling Center - 26.4 miles from Greenville, GA

 Mcintosh Trail Csb Upson County Counseling Center is a mental health treatment center in Thomaston, Georgia, located at 713 Andrews Drive, part of the 30286 zip code.
 Mcintosh Trail Csb Upson County Counseling Center provides outpatient treatment and telemedicine/telehealth.
-Mcintosh Trail Csb Upson County Counseling Center also offers cognitive behavioral therapy, couples/family therapy and trauma therapy to young adults, adults and children / adolescents.
-Mcintosh Trail Csb Upson County Counseling Center supports veterans, people with PTSD and seniors or older adults.
-Mcintosh Trail Csb Upson County Counseling Center also provides court-ordered outpatient treatment, mentoring/peer support/consumer-run services and diet and exercise counseling.
+Mcintosh Trail Csb Upson County Counseling Center also offers couples/family therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Mcintosh Trail Csb Upson County Counseling Center supports transitional age young adults, people with trauma and clients referred from the court/judicial system.
+Mcintosh Trail Csb Upson County Counseling Center also provides supported housing, court-ordered outpatient treatment and chronic disease/illness management.

 Pathways Center Heard County Sa/mh/ad Center - 27.1 miles from Greenville, GA

 Pathways Center Heard County Sa/mh/ad Center is a mental health clinic in Franklin, GA, located at 1206 Franklin Parkway, in the 30217 zip code.
 Pathways Center Heard County Sa/mh/ad Center provides outpatient treatment and telemedicine/telehealth.
-Pathways Center Heard County Sa/mh/ad Center offers psychotropic medication, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, adults and young adults.
+Pathways Center Heard County Sa/mh/ad Center offers group therapy, trauma therapy and cognitive behavioral therapy to adults, children / adolescents and young adults.
 Pathways Center Heard County Sa/mh/ad Center also supports people requiring dual diagnosis treatment.
-More services at Pathways Center Heard County Sa/mh/ad Center include case management, court-ordered outpatient treatment and suicide prevention services.
+More services at Pathways Center Heard County Sa/mh/ad Center include suicide prevention services, supported employment and case management.

 Pathways Center Spalding - 28.4 miles from Greenville, GA

 Pathways Center Spalding is a mental health center in Griffin, Georgia, located at 1710 Highway 16 West, 30223 zip code.
-Pathways Center Spalding provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Pathways Center Spalding offers dialectical behavior therapy, trauma therapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
-Pathways Center Spalding also supports military families, seniors or older adults and children/adolescents with serious emotional disturbance.
-More services available at Pathways Center Spalding include intensive case management, education services and suicide prevention services.
+Pathways Center Spalding provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Pathways Center Spalding offers trauma therapy, behavior modification and group therapy to adults, young adults and seniors 65 or older.
+Pathways Center Spalding also supports military families, people with PTSD and children/adolescents with serious emotional disturbance.
+More services available at Pathways Center Spalding include case management, psychosocial rehabilitation services and integrated primary care services.

 Behavioral Health Center Mh/sa/case Management - 28.5 miles from Greenville, GA

 Behavioral Health Center Mh/sa/case Management is a mental health treatment center in Griffin, GA, located at 1574 Williamson Road, 30224 zip code area.
 Behavioral Health Center Mh/sa/case Management provides telemedicine/telehealth and outpatient treatment.
-Behavioral Health Center Mh/sa/case Management offers psychotropic medication, couples/family therapy and behavior modification to young adults, children / adolescents and seniors 65 or older.
-Behavioral Health Center Mh/sa/case Management also supports veterans, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Behavioral Health Center Mh/sa/case Management consist of family psychoeducation, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Behavioral Health Center Mh/sa/case Management offers behavior modification, couples/family therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Behavioral Health Center Mh/sa/case Management also supports veterans, seniors or older adults and people with PTSD.
+Additional services at Behavioral Health Center Mh/sa/case Management consist of case management, integrated primary care services and psychosocial rehabilitation services.

 Health Connect America - 29.5 miles from Greenville, GA

 Health Connect America is a mental health clinic in Tyrone, Georgia, located at 100 Glendalough Court, 30290.
 Health Connect America offers outpatient treatment.
-Health Connect America provides individual psychotherapy, couples/family therapy and group therapy to adults, young adults and children / adolescents.
-Health Connect America also supports people requiring dual diagnosis treatment, transitional age young adults and children/adolescents with serious emotional disturbance.
+Health Connect America provides cognitive behavioral therapy, trauma therapy and group therapy to children / adolescents, adults and young adults.
+Health Connect America also supports LGBT, transitional age young adults and children/adolescents with serious emotional disturbance.
 Some other services provided by Health Connect America include mentoring/peer support/consumer-run services, family psychoeducation and court-ordered outpatient treatment.

 Pine Woods Behavioral Health Crisis Center - 31.4 miles from Greenville, GA

 Pine Woods Behavioral Health Crisis Center is a mental health facility in Griffin, GA, located at 1209 Greenbelt Drive , in the 30224 zip code.
-Pine Woods Behavioral Health Crisis Center provides hospital inpatient treatment and outpatient treatment.
-Pine Woods Behavioral Health Crisis Center provides group therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Pine Woods Behavioral Health Crisis Center also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
+Pine Woods Behavioral Health Crisis Center provides outpatient treatment and hospital inpatient treatment.
+Pine Woods Behavioral Health Crisis Center provides psychotropic medication and group therapy to seniors 65 or older, young adults and adults.
+Pine Woods Behavioral Health Crisis Center also supports people with serious mental illness, people requiring dual diagnosis treatment and people with PTSD.
 Some other services available at Pine Woods Behavioral Health Crisis Center include case management.

 New Heights Behavioral Consultants Llc - 31.5 miles from Greenville, GA

-New Heights Behavioral Consultants Llc is one of mental health facilities in Fayetteville, Georgia, located at 101 Devant Street, Suite 702, 30214 zip code.
+New Heights Behavioral Consultants Llc is a mental health clinic in Fayetteville, GA, located at 101 Devant Street, Suite 702, 30214 zip code area.
 New Heights Behavioral Consultants Llc provides outpatient treatment.
-New Heights Behavioral Consultants Llc provides couples/family therapy, individual psychotherapy and group therapy to seniors 65 or older, children / adolescents and adults.
+New Heights Behavioral Consultants Llc offers psychotropic medication, cognitive behavioral therapy and behavior modification to seniors 65 or older, young adults and children / adolescents.
 New Heights Behavioral Consultants Llc also supports people requiring dual diagnosis treatment.
-Additional services provided at New Heights Behavioral Consultants Llc include court-ordered outpatient treatment, integrated primary care services and case management.
+Additional services offered at New Heights Behavioral Consultants Llc include court-ordered outpatient treatment, case management and integrated primary care services.

 SPONSORED AD